The 9 Best Japanese Whiskies for Gifting

 By

-Whisky makes for an elegant gift to be given anytime.
-Although devout collectors, scarcity and high demand have driven prices up and out of reach — 100 million Yen for a bottle of 55-year-old Yamazaki.
-So, I’d like to propose a list I curated for the everyday person, with many categories to select from for the best Japanese whiskies.
+Japanese whisky makes an elegant gift for any occasion.
+However, devout collectors, scarcity, and high demand have driven prices up and out of reach—100 million Yen for a bottle of 55-year-old Yamazaki.
+I propose a list I curated that’s within reach for the everyday person, with many categories to select from for the best Japanese whiskies for gifting.

 hakushu-whisky-tokyo-japan-metropolis